KellyGriffin/katacoda-scenarios/Rancher/step1.md

 In this instance we are going to run a Rancher Server and create a single node child cluster.

-- Host 1 will function as server
+- Node01 will function as our Rancher Server

 First, we will start the Rancher Server container.